| Title: | Angle-Based Classification |

 For the multinomial logistic model or the proximal SVM model, this function

-quadratic problem; For the multi-class SVM, this function utilizes GNU GLPK
+quadratic problem.
+For the multi-class SVM, this function utilizes GNU

 Zhang, H. H., Liu, Y., Wu, Y., & Zhu, J. (2008).
 Variable selection for the multicategory SVM via adaptive sup-norm regularization.
 Electronic Journal of Statistics, 2, 149–167.